-Adult or Pediatric (if appropriate device is available) patient with life threatening illness or injury and urgent need for IV but veins are not readily available after effective ventilation is established.
+• Adult or Pediatric (if appropriate device is available) patient with life threatening illness or injury and urgent need for IV but veins are not readily available.
 Humeral Head IO is preferred route for decreased pain and increased flow rates.
+IV is preferable over IO is possible.